Ideas To Style Your Own Home Office And Inspire Productivity

 You would instantly fall for your mid century-modern motivations which come with a great pack of sleekness and colour.
 You can decorate the space with colossal pendant light and pair it with some gold accents of Navajo rug and Moroccan kilim and some modern wall art.

 Next on the list is a space-saving study room which digs in minimalism with a drop-front desk that not only saves space but also highlights the adjoined sculptural accoutrements - giving a sense of personality to the room.
-Not to forget, this poof can also multitask and take-up many jobs like being a footstool, a bookshelf and even an extra chair for a work buddy.
+Not to forget, this poof can also multitask and take-up many jobs like being a footstool, bookends, desk organizer, a bookshelf, magazine stands and even an extra chair for a work buddy.